UBC-CS/cpsc330-2022W2/docs/setup.md

 git pull
 ```

-If you prefer a GUI, you can try [GitHub Desktop](https://desktop.github.com/).
+- If you prefer a GUI, you can try [GitHub Desktop](https://desktop.github.com/).
+- Learn about git commands [here](https://git-scm.com/docs/user-manual) or go through this [step-by-step tutorial](https://opensource.com/article/18/1/step-step-guide-git).

 ## Python and Conda